jamesyoung-15/STM32-Air-Quality-Monitoring/README.md

 # IoT-Air-Quality-Monitoring
-An Internet of Things (IoT) air quality monitoring project that measures the temperature, humidity, TVOC, and CO2 of a room and sends the data to a local HTTP web server to view the data in JSON form.
+An Internet of Things (IoT) air quality monitoring project that measures the temperature, humidity, TVOC, and CO2 of a room and sends the data to AWS DynamoDB backend and a simple front-end to display data.

-Uses STM32 board for getting sensor data, then sends sensor data to ESP32 board to send data to client.
-Also includes LCD screen that displays sensor data, IP address of ESP32, and current time as well.
+Hardware uses STM32, ESP32, and some sensors (see below for more details).

 ## Project Preview